sebspion/reqs/draft-ietf-lake-reqs.md

 ## Mutual Authentication {#mutual-auth}

 The AKE must provide mutual authentication during the protocol run.
 At the end of the AKE protocol, each endpoint shall have authenticated the other.

 The AKE cannot rely on messages being exchanged in both directions after the AKE has completed, because CoAP/OSCORE requests may not have a response {{RFC7967}}.
 Furthermore, there is no assumption of dependence between CoAP client/server and AKE initiator/responder roles, and an OSCORE context may be used with CoAP client and server roles interchanged as is done e.g. in {{LwM2M}}.
 Since the protocol may be initiated by different endpoints, it shall not be necessary to determine beforehand which endpoint takes the role of initiator of the AKE.

-Compromise of initiator or responder long-term keys shall not enable an attacker to compromise past session keys (Perfect Forward Secrecy) and shall not enable a passive attacker to compromise future session keys.
-These two properties can be achieved with an ephemeral Diffie-Hellman key exchange.

-To mitigate against bad random number generators the AKE shall mandate randomness improvements such as {{I-D.irtf-cfrg-randomness-improvements}} and analogously for symmetric keys.
+A consequence of mutual authentication during the AKE and that the subsequent message exchange is not predictable is that the AKE needs at least three messages.

+The mutual authentication guarantees of the AKE shall guarantee the following properties:

-The AKE shall provide Key Compromise Impersonation (KCI) resistance.
+* The AKE shall provide Key Compromise Impersonation (KCI) resistance.

-The AKE shall protect against replay attacks (injective).
+* The AKE shall protect against identity misbinding attacks, when applicable.
+Note that the identity may be directly related to a public key such as for example the public key itself, a hash of the public key, or data unrelated to a key.

+* The AKE shall protect against reflection attacks, but need not protect against attacks when more than two parties legitimately share keys (cf. the Selfie attack on TLS 1.3) as that setting is out of scope.

+Moreover, it shall be possible for the receiving endpoint to detect a replayed AKE message.

-The endpoints shall be able to verify that the identity of the other endpoint is an acceptable identity that it is intended to authenticate to.
+Furthermore, the endpoints shall be able to verify that the identity of the other endpoint is an acceptable identity that it is intended to authenticate to.
 (This requirement extends beyond the AKE in that the application must enable access to information about acceptable identities without compromising the overall lightweightness of the AKE.)

-The AKE shall protect against identity misbinding attacks, when applicable.
-Note that the identity may be directly related to a public key such as for example the public key itself, a hash of the public key, or data unrelated to a key.

-The AKE shall protect against reflection attacks, but need not protect against attacks when more than two parties legitimately share keys (cf. the Selfie attack on TLS 1.3) as that setting is out of scope.

 ## Crypto Agility and Security Properties {#crypto-agility}